Chinese-Australian political donor 'linked to UN bribery scandal' - Journal du Cameroun

 “I share it with the house because I believe it to be in the national interest.”

-Hastie’s allegation follows recent meetings with US intelligence and security agency officials, who he said confirmed the identity.
+Hastie’s allegation follows recent meetings with US intelligence and security agency officials, whom he said confirmed the identity.
 He said the reasons CC-3 had not been charged were “best undisclosed”.

+Beijing on Wednesday blasted the disclosure during a press briefing, calling it “purely a sheer fabrication out of nothing” and “not worth refuting”.

+“Some people in Australia are always making up fabrications because of their political considerations,” said foreign ministry spokesman Lu Kang, adding such remarks are “harmful to China-Australian relations and hurtful to China’s image.”

 Ashe, an Antiguan who was UN General Assembly president for a year from September 2013, was accused of accepting bribes from Chinese businesspeople seeking to influence the world body.

-He was arrested in 2015 and died a year later, with the damaging scandal a major blow to the UN, which seeks to promote corruption-free good governance worldwide.
+He was arrested in 2015 and died a year later.
+The scandal was a major blow to the UN, which seeks to promote corruption-free good governance worldwide.

 It prompted the UN to overhaul financial oversight of the General Assembly president’s office.